samgriesemer/vim-roam/README.md

 this plugin is to implement useful utilities for networked note management in Vim, namely maintenance of a link graph and writing context-rich backlink content to a buffer.

-Note: this plugin does not intent to replace an outer wiki management plugin such as `wiki.vim` or `vimwiki`.
-It instead aims to complete these plugins by adding a richer backlink ecosystem and additional search rules, among other things.
+Note: this plugin does not intend to replace an outer wiki management plugin such as `wiki.vim`.
+It instead aims to complement these plugins by adding a richer backlink ecosystem and additional search rules, among other things.

 Note$^2$: there many additional ideas for practices and philosophies on my